words by Elle Stanger (she/they)

 The porn industry has also grown in such a way that it’s become an inclusive representation of all types of bodies, sexualities, and preferences.
 Maybe porn showed you your first cut or uncut penis, or that you’re not the only person with nipples like that.

 That’s not to say porn doesn’t have negative impacts when it reinforces one type of dynamic, body image, or sexuality.
 Consider what values might be implicated if all porn was made by-and-for a straight, white, masculine, hetero viewer.
 Surely some of us have felt less than sexy because we didn’t measure up to somebody we saw on-screen.
-Haven’t you ever mimicked something you saw in porn because you thought that’s what sex was “supposed” to be like?
+Haven’t you ever mimicked something you saw a sex worker do in porn because you thought that’s what sex was “supposed” to be like?
 Have you ever watched something and found yourself feeling not at all represented?

 For our mental, sexual, and social health, porn must be as diverse in its portrayal of activities as it is in bodies, abilities, gender, and orientation.
 Queer porn is important to remind queer folks that they exist and are normal.
 Fat porn is important.
 Black and POC-directed porn is important.
 Trans porn is important.
 Porn created by people with physical disabilities is important.
 This is the content that is getting harder to create and to find.

-Since the passage of the anti-porn and online sex work bills known as FOSTA and SESTA (which claim to fight child and sex trafficking, but don’t) in 2018, independent creators, queers, POC, and disabled sex workers are now more likely to be banned from social media.
+Since the passage of the anti-porn and online sex work bills known as FOSTA SESTA (which claim to fight child and sex trafficking, but don’t) in 2018, independent creators, queers, POC, and disabled sex workers are now more likely to be banned from social media.
 I’ve been deactivated twice from Instagram without any warning and was told I was “soliciting adult materials.”
 These bans make it impossible to advertise our services, make money, and, ultimately, survive.

 Meanwhile, large porn companies with millions of followers are deemed “safer” and more “verifiable” by social media platforms than an independent creator.
 The thought being that an independent creator could be a victim of sex trafficking, so social media platforms will remove them rather than take the time to verify or ask.